b14glabs/frontend/README.md

 ## Features
 - **Dashboard Page**: Lists all available validators and allows users to select a validator to delegate their tokens.
-- **Validator Page**: Displays delegate history, account per share charts for the last 14 blocks, total CORE and BTC stake, and provides options to delegate and claim rewards.
+- **Validator Page**: Displays delegate history, account per share charts for the last 14 days, total CORE and BTC stake, and provides options to delegate and claim rewards.
 - **My Staking Page**: Allows users to view their total staked amount, reward history, and claim rewards.

 ## Pages